ergo/ziggurat_foundations/docs/index.rst

 .. image:: /_static/flask_small.png
    :alt: Flask Logo

-Top layer to make authentication, resource ownership and permission management fast, simple and easy.
-In summary, Ziggurat Foundations (Zigg), is a set of framework agnostic set of sqlalchemy classes, so it can be used with Flask, Pyramid or other popular frameworks.
+High level mixins for adding authorization, resource ownership and permission management fast, simple and easy.
+In summary, Ziggurat Foundations is a set of framework agnostic set of SQLAalchemy classes, so it can be used with Flask, Pyramid or other popular frameworks.
-It is the perfect solution for handling complex login and user management systems, from e-commerce systems, to private intranets or large (and small) CMS systems.
+It is the perfect solution for handling complex login and user management systems, from e-commerce systems, to private intranets or large CMS systems.
 It can easily be extended to support any additional features you may need (explained further in the documentation)

 .. hint::